Airfield Viewing Guide - RAF Scampton

 RAF Scampton disbanded on 5th September 2022 and flying operations have ceased, putting an end to 106 years of RAF history at this famous station.
 All remaining personnel will have cleared the site by the end of March 2023.
 The station is due to be sold in the near future.
 The Red Arrows have moved to nearby RAF Waddington.
 This guide will remain up in its final form but no longer has any real relevance.

 Famous as the home of 617 Squadron - The Dambusters - during WWII, Scampton became a v-bomber base and was massively expanded as a result, causing the A15 to be diverted in a big curve around the north-eastern end of the runway.
-It is now home to the Royal Air Force Aerobatic Team, The Red Arrows, and Hawker Hunter Aviation have a small enclave on the station too.
+It was later home to the Royal Air Force Aerobatic Team, The Red Arrows, and Hawker Hunter Aviation had a small enclave on the station too.

 |243.4500||Red Arrows air to air|